winglang/wing/libs/wingsdk/CONTRIBUTING.md

 export * from "./azure";
 ```

-However, some of the code in the SDK is either:
+However, some of the code in the Wing SDK is either:

 1. Not compatible with JSII, OR
 2. Does not need to be made available to other languages because the code is not needed for writing preflight code.
 For example, inflight clients used to interact with resources at runtime need to be written on a per-language basis in order to avoid performance overheads.
 Likewise, simulator implementations do not need to be exported.